-The most famous murder linked to this book was John Lennon's.
+The most famous murder linked to this book, originally written by J.D.
+Salinger, was John Lennon's.

 At 11 pm on December 9th, 1980 in New York City, former Beatle John Lennon was getting home to his apartment at the Dakota building on 72nd Street and Central Park.
 As he got off his limo and walked towards his residence, he spotted a fan for whom he had signed an album only a couple hours before.
 Lennon kept going and approached the entrance of the building.
 As he walked past him, the fan took out a .38-caliber revolver and shot Lennon in the back four times.
 The songwriter, singer, and activist was later pronounced dead at the hospital.
 The fan who killed him was Mark David Chapman, and besides the gun that took Lennon’s life, he also carried a copy of J.D.
 Salinger’s The Catcher in the Rye.

 Jared Leto playing Mark Chapman in Chapter 27.Many times, it's hard to say what drives people to kill public figures.
 I mean, it could be the result of many factors, like envy, resentment, and mental health – but a novel?
 The Catcher in the Rye is thought to be behind the murders of actress Rebecca Schaeffer, John F. Kennedy, Lennon, and a failed assassination attempt on Ronald Reagan.
 Chapman allegedly kept flipping through the book’s pages after shooting Lennon; John Hinkley had the book laying on his coffee table when police entered his home after his assassination attempt on Reagan; Robert John Bardo was carrying a copy when he murdered Schaeffer; and Lee Harvey Oswald also had a copy on his bookshelf when he shot Kennedy.
 Coincidence?
 Some people doubt it.